Sequential composition of propositional logic programs: Preliminaries

 \subsubsection{Syntax}

 In the rest of the paper, $A$ denotes a finite alphabet of propositional atoms.

-A ({\em propositional Horn}) {\em theory} over $A$ is a finite set of {\em rules} of the form where $a_0,\ldots,a_k\in A$ are propositional atoms.
-It will be convenient to define, for a rule $r$ of the form \ref{equ:r}, $head(r)=\{a_0\}$ and $body(r)=\{a_1,\ldots,a_k\}$ extended to theories by $head(P)=\bigcup_{r\in P}head(r)$ and $body(P)=\bigcup_{r\in P}body(r)$.
-In this case, the {\em size} of $r$ is $k$.
+A ({\em propositional Horn logic}) {\em program} over $A$ is a finite set of {\em rules} of the form where $a_0,\ldots,a_k\in A$ are propositional atoms.
+It will be convenient to define, for a rule $r$ of the form \prettyref{equ:r}, extended to programs by In this case, the {\em size} of $r$ is $k$ and denoted by $sz(r)$.

 A {\em fact} is a rule with empty body and a {\em proper rule} is a rule which is not a fact.
-We denote the facts and proper rules in $P$ by $facts(P)$ and $proper(P)$, respectively.
-We call a rule $r$ of the form \ref{equ:r} {\em Krom}\footnote{Krom rules where first introduced and studied by \cite{Krom67}.} if it has at most one body atom, and we call $r$ {\em binary} if it contains at most two body atoms.
-A {\em tautology} is any Krom rule of the form $a\la a$, for $a\in A$.
-We call a theory {\em Krom} if it contains only Krom rules, and we call it {\em binary} if it consists only of binary rules.
-A theory is called a {\em single-rule theory} if it contains exactly one non-tautological rule.
+We denote the facts and proper rules in $P$ by $ f(P)$ and $ p(P)$, respectively.

+We call a rule $r$ of the form \prettyref{equ:r} {\em Krom}\footnote{Krom rules were first introduced and studied by \cite{Krom67} and are sometimes called ``binary'' in the literature; we prefer ``Krom'' here since we reserve ``binary'' for programs with two body atoms.} if it has at most one body atom, and we call $r$ {\em binary} if it contains at most two body atoms.
+A {\em tautology} is any Krom rule of the form $a\leftarrow a$, for $a\in A$.
+We call a program {\em Krom} if it contains only Krom rules, and we call it {\em binary} if it consists only of binary rules.